-Except for an administrative or minor subdivision submitted under Divisions 50.6 and 50.7, a proposed subdivision must be submitted to the Planning Board for approval in the form of a Preliminary Plan before the submission of a plat.
-The plan must show graphically, and supporting documents must demonstrate, the data needed for the Planning Board to make the findings required by this Article.
+Except for an administrative or minor subdivision submitted under Divisions 50.6 and 50.7, the subdivider must submit a proposed subdivision to the Board for approval in the form of a preliminary plan before the submission of a plat.
+The plan must show graphically, and supporting documents must demonstrate, the data needed for the Board to make the findings required by this Article.

-Section 4.1 Filing and Specifications
+Section 4.1.
+Filing and Specifications

-A. Application and Fee

-- 1. The subdivider must file the Preliminary Plan with the Planning Board, together with the application form, supporting information and appropriate fee. - 2.
+- A. Application and fee. - 1.
+The subdivider must file the preliminary plan with the Board, together with the completed application form, supporting information, and payment of the required fee. - 2.
 The subdivider must own the property or be authorized by the owner to file the application. - 3.
-If property is owned or controlled by the State of Maryland, Montgomery County, or another political subdivision, government entity or agency, or Washington Metropolitan Area Transit Authority (WMATA), the subdivider must obtain authorization from the government entity, agency or WMATA to include the property as part of the subdivision. - B. The Drawing.
-The Preliminary Plan drawing must be submitted in a form required by regulations of the Planning Board.
-Details and information must include: - 1.
-Scaled drawing of at least 100 feet to the inch, or as specified by the Planning Director. - 2.
-Title block information. - 3.
-Certificate of registered professional engineer and licensed land surveyor to affirm the accuracy of boundary lines, topographic data and other engineering or survey data. - 4.
-Locations and names of abutting and confronting subdivisions with lot, block, and record plat number of subdivided land, and deed references for unplatted land. - 5.
-Existing scenic easements, scenic vistas designated by the Rustic Roads Plan, or designated historic resources. - 6.
-Vicinity location map. - 7.
-Graphic representation of the proposed subdivision, including: - a.
-Bearings referenced to the Maryland Coordinate System, except that an application filed to correct an approved Preliminary Plan may be referenced to the Plat Meridian used on the original approved Preliminary Plan or the Record Plat;
+If property is owned or controlled by the State, Montgomery County, or another political subdivision, government entity or agency, or WMATA, the subdivider must obtain authorization from the government entity, agency or WMATA to include the property as part of the subdivision. - B. The drawing.
+The subdivider must submit a preliminary plan drawing in a form required by regulations of the Board.
+Details and information must include: - 1. scaled drawing of a maximum of 100 feet to the inch, or as specified by the Director; - 2. title block information; - 3. certificate of an engineer or licensed land surveyor to affirm the accuracy of boundary lines, topographic data, and other engineering or survey data, and to certify that the subdivision plans and supporting documents were prepared in a manner that satisfies all submission requirements and applicable agency standards, policies, and procedures; - 4. locations and names of abutting and confronting subdivisions with lot, block, and record plat number of subdivided land, and deed references for unplatted land; - 5. existing scenic easements, scenic vistas designated by the Rustic Roads Plan, or designated historic resources; - 6. vicinity location map; and - 7. graphic representation of the proposed subdivision, including:

-- b.
-Lot and block layout; - c.
-All roads labeled as public or private with construction details.
-The applicable Chapter 49 design standards or typical sections for the proposed roads must be shown and proposed modifications must be listed; - d.
-Location of existing and proposed utilities; - e.
-Existing topography with contour intervals not greater than 5 feet; - f.
-Location and width of existing and proposed pedestrian and bicycle facilities, including sidewalks, shared use paths and on-road bicycle lanes and connections to existing off-site facilities; - g.
-Sites for public uses and open spaces; - Location, type and width of all existing and proposed rights-of-way and easements, including roads, slopes, paths, utilities, on and off site storm drainage, and other improvements; - i.
-The proposed use of all lots must be indicated on the Preliminary Plan.
-The Preliminary Plan must show the scaled dimensions and approximate area of each use; - j.
-When the property is included in more than one zone, the lines showing the limits of each zone must be indicated; and - k.
-The plan must also show all existing topography, structures and paving within 100 feet of adjoining properties.
+- bearings referenced to the Maryland Coordinate System, except that an application filed to correct an approved preliminary plan may be referenced to the plat meridian used on the original approved preliminary plan or the record plat; - b. lot and block layout; - all roads labeled as public or private with construction details.
+The subdivider must show the applicable Road Design and Construction Code design standards or typical sections for the proposed roads and must list any proposed modifications; - d. location of existing and proposed utilities; - e. existing topography with contour intervals of 5 feet or less; - f. location and width of existing and proposed pedestrian and bicycle facilities, including sidewalks, shared-use paths and on-road bicycle lanes and connections to existing off-site facilities; - g. sites for public uses and open spaces; - h. location, type, and width of all existing and proposed rights-of-way and easements, including roads, slopes, paths, utilities, on-and off-site storm drainage, and other improvements; - i. the proposed use of all lots on the preliminary plan and the scaled dimensions and approximate area of each use; - j. lines showing the limits of each zone, if the property is located in more than one zone; and - k. all existing topography, structures, and paving on adjoining properties within 100 feet.

-C. Supporting Information
+C. Supporting information.